denevell/Natch-Android/README.md

 0. I should see an error message on login fail
 1. I should see some threads along with content of first post in the app
-3. I should be able to add a new thread and first post in thread
+3. I should be able to add a new thread and first post in thread 3a.
+I should see server error on adding a new thread
 4. I should refresh the (plus loading) threads after an add
 5. I should be able to delete a thread I have created 5a.
 I shouldn't be able to delete a thread I someone else has created